hyejang/qca-dataset-submission/filter_molecules/README.md

   18 Filter6_benzyl_halide > 0
   18 Filter2_acyl_phosphyl_sulfonyl_halide > 0
  ```
- So we're losing most of our compounds to having metals in them, a bunch to having azo or pyridinium or imines, halo pyridines, etc.
+ So we're losing most of our compounds to having metals in them, a bunch to having azo or pyridinium or imines, halo pyridines, etc. Total removed 1058.

  Visualized PDFs of what was removed and what remains; indeed, a lot of while chemistry was removed, but there is plenty of interesting chemistry remaining.
 I suspect this will be a rather challenging test set.

 ### QED

 Run `filter_by_QED.py` with an input file and an output prefix specified, e.g. `python filter_by_QED.py discrepancies_in.smi discrepancies_QED`.
+With currrent threshold (0.5) it removes 346 molecules.

 ### OEChem

 Run `filter_by_OEChem.py`.
 Currently filters with the recommended "blockbusters" filter for drug-likeness (an OpenEye built-in filter).
 Retains 2106 of 2904 molecules.
+(798 removed)

+### Consensus

+Run `crosscheck.py`, looks at compounds across all three sets and retains only those that none of the methods flag for removal.
+Leaves only 592 (2312 removed).

 ## Manifest